wiseman/4mapper/README.rst

 A user can mark their history as public, in which case they appear in the ``/users`` page, and their checkins can be mapped.

+The module 4mapper uses to talk to the Foursquare API is available as a separate repository: `foursquare-python`_.

 Screenshots
 -----------